Menu

 Older Adults & Driving

-Unlike some other jurisdictions, SGI (Saskatchewan Government Insurance) does not automatically evaluate drivers at a certain age.
-Generally speaking, anyone who holds a valid Saskatchewan driver’s licence may renew their licence every year without taking a test.
-The age of the individual does not make a difference unless they are experiencing difficulties with driving due to age or medical issues.
+In Saskatchewan, drivers do not have to take an evaluation at a certain age.
+Anyone who holds a valid driver’s licence may renew it every year without taking a test.
+However, difficulties with driving due to aging or medical issues can affect this.

-As individual’s age there are changes to strength, agility and mental abilities that can affect reaction times and attention spans.
-Older drivers, as well as other drivers, are required by law to report any significant changes to their health that may affect their ability to drive.
-Many health care professionals, such as doctors, nurse practitioners, occupational therapists and optometrists, must also report patients that have conditions that could make it unsafe for them to drive.
-Other individuals may notify SGI if they have concerns about an older person’s ability to drive.
+All drivers are required by law to tell SGI of any significant changes to their health that may affect their ability to drive.
+Many health care professionals must also report patients who have conditions that could make it unsafe for them to drive.
+Anyone can notify SGI if they have concerns about an older person’s ability to drive.
+This can be done confidentially.

 Drivers who come to the attention of SGI may be required to undergo an assessment.
 Older drivers who, themselves, want to evaluate their driving abilities may also participate.
-Depending on the outcome of the assessment, the individual could have restrictions placed on their driver’s license.
+Depending on the outcome of the assessment, the driver could have restrictions placed on their license.
 For example, the driver may be restricted to driving within a certain radius from home.
 If a driver’s night vision is poor, they may be restricted to driving during daylight hours.
-Adaptive equipment, techniques or additional training may also be recommended.
+SGI may recommend adaptive equipment, techniques or additional training.
 If SGI believes that these measures are not enough to ensure the public’s safety, a driver’s license may be cancelled altogether.

 The Saskatchewan Safety Council offers courses designed to help older drivers refresh their driving skills and stay safely behind the wheel longer.
-The courses are free-of-charge and include a self-evaluation, information about the aging process and how it can impact driving abilities, as well as suggestions for making the necessary adaptations and adjustments.
+The courses are free-of-charge and include:

 How helpful was this article?